Compounding Aseptic Isolators

 Compounding isolators often utilize a glove system to provide complete containment while manipulating sterile compounds.
 We recommend you follow the manufacturer’s recommendations and consider how often the unit is used.
 It is important to watch for small pin holes and adopt a process for tracking particle counts in negative pressure isolators.

 Positive pressure CAIs are used when no hazardous drugs are being manipulated.
-In this instance, the unit has a greater atmospheric pressure than the outside environment.
-This results in ISO Class 5 operating conditions.
+The unit has a greater atmospheric pressure than the outside environment, resulting in ISO Class 5 operating conditions.

-Negative pressure CAIs are used when hazardous drugs compounds are present.
-The unit operating pressure is less than atmospheric pressure in these instances.
-This too results in ISO Class 5 operating conditions.
+Negative pressure CAIs are used when hazardous drug compounds are present.
+The unit operating pressure is less than atmospheric pressure, also resulting in ISO Class 5 operating conditions.